NoXystics/Arduino-RVM/README.md

   ?>
   ```

-  ### Step 3: Create Database
-  Create the database for storing the points data for each user

   > [!IMPORTANT]
-  > It's very recommended to create a mySQL user account that can connect to your mySQL\
+  > It's very recommended to create a mySQL user account that can connect to your mySQL database from localhost only for security reasons
-  > Database from localhost only!

   ### Step 4: Connect Pins
   Connect the pins: